Skip to contentSkip to main content

 DNS + CI/CD Unification

-IONOS DNS, GitHub Actions, Vercel builds, and environment routing are standardized across all sites.
+IONOS DNS, GitHub Actions, Vercel builds, and environment routing were standardized across the ecosystem.

 4. 2024 Q4